Alabama executes a man who said he was guilty of rape and murder and deserved to die

 Prosecutors said Osgood admitted to police that he and his girlfriend sexually assaulted Brown after discussing how they had shared fantasies about kidnapping and torturing someone.
 The pair forced their victim to perform sex acts at gunpoint.
 They said Osgood then killed Brown by cutting her throat.
 His girlfriend, who was Brown’s cousin, was sentenced to life in prison.

-The jury found Osgood guilty after about 40 minutes of deliberation and unanimously recommended the death sentence.

-Osgood last week said he wanted to apologize to Brown’s family but he didn’t expect her relatives to forgive him.
-“I regret taking her from them.
-I regret cutting her life short,” he said.

-His initial death sentence was thrown out by an appeals court ruling that jurors were given improper instructions.
-At his resentencing in 2018, Osgood asked to be executed, saying he didn't want the families to endure another hearing.
+The jury in 2014 took 40 minutes to convict him and unanimously recommended a death sentence.
+His initial death sentence was thrown out by an appeals court.
+At resentencing in 2018, Osgood asked for another death sentence, saying he didn't want the families to endure another hearing.

-In handing down the death penalty at resentencing, the judge noted Osgood had a difficult childhood that included sexual abuse, abandonment and a suicide attempt.
-But the judge also said it was Osgood who cut Brown’s neck and stabbed her as she begged the couple not to hurt her.
+Alabama Corrections Commissioner John Hamm said the victim's family members witnessed the execution in a separate viewing room.
+They chose not to make a statement to the media, he said.

+Gov. Kay Ivey issued a statement, calling the killing “premeditated, gruesome and disturbing.”

 The Death Penalty Information Center reported last year that 165 of the 1,650 people executed since 1977 had asked to be put to death.
 A moratorium on the death penalty ended that year, and the center said the overwhelming majority of the execution volunteers since had histories of mental illness, substance abuse or suicidal ideation.